dudanov/iot-uni-dongle/README.md

 ![1](images/main.png)

 Main goals
-1. Unified design for all types of home devices from different manufacturers
+1. Unified design for all types of home devices from different manufacturers.
-2. Use of various connectors with a pitch of 2.54 mm and of course USB
+2. Use of various connectors with a pitch of 2.54 mm and of course USB.
-3. Possibility of swapping the middle signal TX/RX contacts
+3. Possibility of swapping the middle signal TX/RX contacts.
+4. IR transmission and receiving.
-4. Minimalistic design: 30.5x19mm (PCB size: 23.5x19mm)
+5. Minimalistic design: 30.5x19mm (PCB size: 23.5x19mm).
-5. Using cheap WiFi module ESP12F based on ESP8266 chip
+6. Using cheap WiFi module ESP12F based on ESP8266 SoC.

 A far from complete list of supported brands:
 1. [Midea](https://www.midea.com/)